andre-rd-rodrigues/personal-website-next/README.md

 # 👨🏽‍💻 Website - André Rodrigues

-Welcome to andre-website, a modern and responsive web application built with Next.js!
+Welcome to my website!
+A modern and responsive web application built with Next.js!
 This project showcases essential pages such as About, Contacts, and Portfolio, where I display my web and mobile projects.

 **Website:** https://www.andrerodrigo.com
 **Blog:** https://www.blog.andrerodrigo.com